 Lufthansa Ordered to Pay $2.7 Million in Air Sickness Case

-For taking that risk, the Frankfurt, Germany-based Lufthansa has been ordered to pay $2.7 million in damages to Krys, who survived the attack but has permanent damage to his heart.
+The Frankfurt, Germany-based Lufthansa was ordered to pay $2.7 million in damages to Leonard Krys, who survived the attack but has permanent damage to his heart.

 The airline is appealing the Feb.
-4 ruling by U.S. Magistrate Judge Linnea R. Johnson and refused comment on the case Tuesday, said Charles Croce, director of corporate communications for Lufthansa in New York.
+4 ruling by U.S. Magistrate Judge Linnea R. Johnson and refused comment Tuesday, said Charles Croce, director of corporate communications for Lufthansa in New York.

-The elder Krys, who lives in suburban Miami, said in a release Tuesday he hoped Lufthansa would improve safety procedures for in-flight emergencies.
+The elder Krys, who lives in suburban Miami, said in a statement Tuesday that he hoped Lufthansa would improve safety procedures for in-flight emergencies.

 ``No one should have to have their life in danger or go through the pain I suffered on that Lufthansa flight,″ he said.